-The second step is to familiarize yourself with any category bonuses your card(s) earn.
-As stated above, the Chase Sapphire Preferred card earns 2 points per dollar on travel and dining and the Chase Sapphire Reserve card earns 3 points per dollar.
+It is important to familiarize yourself with any category bonuses your card(s) earn.
+As stated above, the Chase Sapphire Preferred card earns 2 points per dollar on travel and dining and the Chase Sapphire Reserve card earns 3 points per dollar for travel and dining.
 This may not sound like a lot, but it adds up quick because you are doubling or tripling your earnings everytime you use a card that earns a bonus for the category in which you are spending.
 Most airline cards will get you at least 2 points per dollar on airfare with that particular airline.
-Read more about the Chase Sapphire Reserve vs. Chase Sapphire Preferred credit cards here.

 Which credit card should you use for everyday spending?

-- Put all of your spending on reward earning credit cards
+- Put all of your spending on credit cards

-- Learn your category bonuses for your specific card
+- Learn your category bonuses for your specific cards

 Part 3 will cover shopping portals.
 This can boost your points quite a bit if you can remember to always use them when possible!